xavierfoucrier/inbox-notifier/README.md

 #### Old versions

 You can grab an old version of the application in the [Github version history](https://github.com/xavierfoucrier/inbox-notifier/tags): keep in mind that the alpha/beta versions are just "pre-releases" and **are not** "production environment" ready.
+Some old versions are **no longer working** due to the OAuth client secret key revocation.
 Recommended for power users.

-## Contribute
+## Privacy policy

-If you want to report a bug or if you just want to request for a new feature/improvement, please **read the project [contributors guidelines](CONTRIBUTING.md) before**.
-Thanks for taking time to contribute to Inbox Notifier.
+Inbox Notifier respect user privacy.

+You can **read the [privacy notice](https://github.com/xavierfoucrier/inbox-notifier/PRIVACY.md)** to see how the application clearly expose the manner in which it accesses, uses, stores, or shares user data.

 ## Softpedia award certification